Abubakarshaikh/Flutter-Examples-2021/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+1. MiCard: How to Build Beautiful UIs with Flutter Widgets
+2. Dicee: Building Apps with State
+3. Magic 8 Ball*
+4. Xylophone: Using Flutter and Dart Packages to Speed Up Development
+5. Quizzler: Modularising & Organising Flutter Code
+6. Destini*
+7. Counter: State Management Using Simple BloC
+8. News: News Api, State Management Using Simple BloC
+9. Form Validation: With Flutter_BloC
+10. Shopping Cart:

+.
+Building UIs in Flutter
+.
+State management
+.
+Routes and navigation
+.
+Localization and internationalization
+.
+Animations
+.
+Working with JSON and other formats
+.
+Testing and profiling app
+.
+Offline storage
+.
+Push Notifications
+. integrate payment gateway
+.
+Firebase
+.
+Published app on stores